hshs1103/LEAST_Redis/README.md

-This README is just a fast *quick start* document.
-You can find more detailed documentation at [redis.io](https://redis.io).

 LEAST:Logging Exploiting A Split snapshoT
 --------------------------------
 LEAST is a data persistence method for low memory usage and fast performance taking advantage of parallelism.